Liver transplantation

 Conditions we treat

-Patients can be referred for transplant assessment via the Hepatology and Gastroeneterology services at referring hospitals.
+Patients can be referred for transplant assessment via the Hepatology and Gastroenterology services at referring hospitals.
 The assessment for suitability for transplantation involves an in- or outpatient evaluation including imaging, blood tests, lung function tests, cardiac assessment and clinical review.
 Once a week, patients deemed appropriate for listing are added to the waiting list after a multi-disciplinary meeting of surgeons, hepatologists, anaesthetists, intensive care physicians, transplant coordinators and social workers.

 All patients added to the list receive a comprehensive education session on what it is like to have a liver transplant plus an information pack.
 They will meet all members of the team and be closely linked to a transplant coordinator for the duration of their care with us.